sitec-systems/s4-manifest/README.md

 	$ repo init -u https://github.com/sitec-systems/s4-manifest.git -b oss
 	$ repo sync

+You can use a docker container for building the BSP image.
+Just build the container image with the following command

+    $ docker build -t sitec/oe .

-Now you can setup your build environment using the `bootstrap` script.
+Now you can enter the build environment with the script `run.sh`.
+After that enter the yocto build environment by using the `bootstrap` script.
 For the first time run:

 	$ source bootstrap -f